Defending ICS and SCADA Systems from Cyber Attacks

 ICS and SCADA Cyber Attacks Warnings

-The recent US-CERT alert, APT Activity Targeting Energy and Other Critical Infrastructure Sectors, warns against this very problem and emphasizes that threat actors are deliberately choosing the organizations they target, rather than pursuing them as targets of opportunity.
+The recent US-CERT alert, APT Activity Targeting Energy and Other Critical Infrastructure Sectors, warns against this very problem with SCADA and emphasizes that threat actors are deliberately choosing the organizations they target, rather than pursuing them as targets of opportunity.
 The advanced persistent threats (APTs) are currently targeting government entities and organizations in the energy, nuclear, water, aviation, and critical manufacturing sectors.
 The attacks are multi-stage intrusion campaigns targeting low security and small networks such as OT systems to gain access and then moving laterally to key IT systems such as mail and file servers.

 In this joint technical alert from the DHS and FBI, the cyber kill chain model is used to analyze, discuss, and dissect the malicious cyber activity.
 The phases of the model include reconnaissance, weaponization, delivery, exploitation, installation, command and control, and actions on the objective.
 BlackRidge addresses key aspects of the kill chain, from stopping the initial scanning and reconnaissance at the earliest possible time, to preventing unauthorized access to systems in the later stages.
 BlackRidge Transport Access Control (TAC) authenticates requests to establish TCP sessions before allowing their establishment, stopping the kill chain for both known and unknown attacks.